 BRIDGEPORT, Conn. — Citing an insurer’s restraining order, a reinsurer, the insurer and affiliates in a Nov.
 21 letter request that a Connecticut federal judge stay an insured’s case over alleged violations of Connecticut insurance, unfair trade practice and securities laws concerning workers’ compensation insurance programs (Charter Oak Oil Co.
 Inc. v.
 Applied Underwriters Inc., et al., No. 17-00689, D. Conn.).

-ST. LOUIS — Two banks filed a notice on July 18 to a Missouri federal court that they will be appealing to the Eighth Circuit U.S. Court of Appeals a $102,135,293.07 judgment in favor of insurers’ receiver and state insurance guaranty associations in a dispute regarding allegations over the mishandling of insolvent funeral insurers’ funds (Jo Ann Howard & Associates P.C., et al. v.
+ST. LOUIS — A federal judge in Missouri on Nov.
+22 indicated that he would recalculate prejudgment interest to be $12.2 million in a total damages award of $99.4 million in favor of insolvent funeral insurers’ receiver and state insurance guaranty associations in a dispute regarding allegations over the mishandling of the insurers’ funds (Jo Ann Howard & Associates P.C., et al. v.
 J. Douglas Cassity, et al., No. 09-01252, E.D.
 Mo.).

 NEW YORK — A federal judge in New York on Nov.
 19 denied reconsideration of a decision to defer ruling on an investment company’s former executive’s post-acquittal relief for advancement of $708,784.77 in legal fees and costs from a runoff insurer because the executive fails to meet the strict standard for reconsideration (In re: Platinum-Beechwood Litigation, No. 18-6658, David Levy v.
 Senior Health Insurance Company of Pennsylvania, No. 19-3211, S.D.
 N.Y., 2019 U.S. Dist.
 LEXIS 201679).